If you’re looking for a challenging day hike that can be tackled in sections, the Rachel Carson Trail is for you!

 Rachel Carson Trail Challenge and Preparation

 If you’re looking for more in depth information about the RCTC, check out my post on advice for completing the Rachel Carson Trail Challenge!
-I completed the Homestead Challenge or the “half challenge” and plan to tackle the full in 2023.
+I completed the Homestead Challenge or the “half challenge” and tackled the full 37+ miles in 2023.

 Looking for tips on what gear to use for your day hikes on the RCTC?
 Check out this list of Ten Essentials for Day Hiking!